 DISCLOSURE OF CONFLICT OF INTEREST

-Definition: A Conflict of Interest may occur in situations where the personal and professional interests of individuals may have actual, potential or apparent influence over their judgment and actions.
+Definition: A Conflict of Interest may occur in situations where the personal and professional interests of individuals may have actual, potential or apparent influence over their judgement and actions.

-The Canadian Laboratory Medicine Congress (CLMC) requires all presenters and members of Planning Committees to complete this Disclosure of Conflict of Interest form.
+All Speakers and planning committee members are required to complete this Disclosure of Conflict of Interest form.
 The 2007 CMA Guidelines for Physicians in Interaction with Industry, Section 24, states that,

 “CME/CPD organizers and individual physician presenters are responsible for ensuring the scientific validity, objectivity and completeness of CME/CPD activities.
 Organizers and individual presenters must disclose to the participants at their CME/CPD events any financial affiliations with manufacturers of products mentioned at the event or with manufacturers of competing products.”1